Skip to Content

 Lung cancer screenings

-If a person doesn’t have regular lung cancer screenings, it is often not found until symptoms develop.
-At that point, the cancer is more difficult to treat.
-HCA Florida Healthcare experts recommend annual screenings for most individuals who meet the screening criteria.
+If you don't have regular screenings, lung cancer is often not found until symptoms develop.
+Once symptoms are present, the cancer is typically more difficult to treat.

-• Those with least a 20-pack-year history (a pack year is defined as smoking one pack per day) and are current smokers or have quit within the last 15 years
+• Have at least a 20-pack-year history and are a current smoker, or have quit within the last 15 years

 • Have a 30-pack-year history